sabertazimi/awesome-notes/programming/web/javascript/javascriptAdvancedNotes.md

 the fingerprint will change.
 This will cause the remote clients to request a new copy of the content.
 This is generally known as cache busting.

+### CI System

+- Full builds upon continuous deployment.
+- Incremental builds are a product of time.